 Place the hub assembly flat or at least at a 45° angle for seal installation.

 Select the correct tool handle, adapter plate, and bearing pilot for the seal being installed.
 Tool identification information is printed on most manufacturers' packages or in catalogs.
-Pre-lube the inner bearing cone with clean lubricant used in the wheel end and place it in the hub.
-Place the seal on the tool with the air side facing the adapter plate or place the seal onto the hub bore and insert the tool assembly into the seal as recommended by the wheel seal manufacturer.
+Pre-lube the inner bearing cone with clean lubricant used in the hub and place it in the hub.
+Place the seal on the tool with the air side facing the adapter plate or place the seal onto the hub bore and insert the tool assembly into the seal depending on the seal manufacturer instructions.

-Hold the tool straight and drive the seal with firm hammer strokes until the seal is squarely seated.
+Using a 3-5 pound hammer, Hold the tool straight and drive the seal with firm hammer strokes until the seal is squarely seated.
 Ensure that the inner bear in g rotates freely.
 Lubricate the ID of seal with clean lubricant.

-NOTE: If the seal uses a separate wear sleeve , install it on the spindle as follows:
+NOTE: If the seal uses a separate Deflector ring or wear sleeve , install it on the spindle as follows: